 The objective of our businesses is to satisfy customers and retain them with the business as our loyal customers.
-However, you ought to remember that even loyal customers need to be nurtured so as to retain with us.
+However, keep in mind that even loyal customers need to be looked after.
+So as to retain with us.

 There are large numbers of product/ service providers in the market and competition is huge.
 What makes your customer stay loyal to you?
 Do you think it is your Unique Selling Proposition (USP)?
 True enough.

-However with this digital era, omnipresent marketing plays a vital role.
-You need to understand what are your customers present needs and wants (we call them as ‘pain points’), and keep on reminding via omnichannel (a multi channel approach) the fact that our business exactly fulfils their present requirement, we are the best match, give them continuous soft urges to purchase our product/ service, and then again look after them with after sales services until their next purchase.
+However, with this digital era, omnipresent marketing plays a vital role.
+You need to understand what are your customer’s present needs and wants (we call them ‘pain points’), and keep on reminding via omnichannel (a multi-channel approach) the fact that our business exactly fulfills their present requirement.
+To show that we are the best match, give them continuous soft urges to purchase our product/service.
+And then again look after them with after-sales services until their next purchase.

-Online blogs and omnipresent content are a common strategy used nowadays.
+Online blogs and omnipresent content are common strategies used nowadays.
 However, customers do not care how great your content and your products/ services are.
-What the potential buyers are looking for are solutions to their problems – i.e. their needs and wants / ‘pain points’.
+What the potential buyers are looking for are solutions to their problems – i.e. their needs and wants / ‘pain points.